 Water softeners are typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange, while particulate iron and manganese is removed with sediment filtration.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water (see photo below).
 Removing radon from water requires a system where the water is agitated and contained, but then properly vented, sending the radon gas outside the home to ambient air (See photo below).
 Other technologies and systems are used to remove the other contaminants.

 H2O Care is an established full service water filtration and testing organization, originally formed in 1989, with offices in Hudson & Middleton, MA.
-See our written and published articles in Water Technology Magazines by going to our website, http://h2ocare.wpengine.com and going to the publications tab at the top of the home page.We can be reached by email at [email protected] or by calling us at 978-777-8330.
+See our published articles in Water Technology Magazines at http://h2ocare.com/pub.
+Reach us at [email protected] or 978-777-8330.